Final Expense Insurance After A TIA [Transient Ischemic Attack]

-After experiencing a transient ischemic attack (TIA) there are a lot of uncertainties and changes that your doctor will ask you to make.
+After experiencing a transient ischemic attack (TIA), there are many uncertainties and changes that your doctor will ask you to make.
 Diet, exercise, medication, etc.

-One thing that will be affected is your ability to qualify for the top final expense life insurance plans.
+Another thing that will be affected is your ability to qualify for final expense life insurance.

 It is possible to get at an affordable rate following a transient ischemic attack.
-One of the main things that most companies are going to be looking for is the timeline of your health history.
-For most carriers, it matters how long ago your attack was when applying.
+One of the main things that life insurance companies will look for is the timeline of your health history.
+For most carriers, it matters how long ago your TIA attack was when applying.

 Final Expense Insurance Basics

-Final expense coverage is a type of whole life insurance that is intended to cover final expenses.
-These insurance policies are also commonly referred to as burial insurance or funeral insurance.
+Final expense coverage is a type of whole life insurance intended to cover final expenses.
+These insurance policies are also referred to as burial or funeral insurance.

-This protection does not expire and lasts for your entire life.
-Which is very important when finding a plan to cover these inevitable costs.
+This protection does not expire and lasts for your entire life, which is very important when finding a plan to cover funeral costs.